-Part II shall comprise Three Set of Questions related to case studies (with internal choice, to be answered in 200 Words each).
-Each Question shall carry 05 Marks.
+Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
+Each question shall carry 05 Marks.
+The Examiner will set questions on this section choosing at least one from Unit-I to IV.

-Section C shall comprise Four Questions (to be answered in 500 Words each), out of which the Candidate shall attempt any Two.
+Section 'C' shall comprise Four Questions (to be answered in 500 Words each) from Unit-I to IV, out of which the Candidate shall attempt any Two.
 Each question shall carry 15 Marks.

-SEMESTER-II Course -National and Human Values Course Code - FA- ENG -CF-200
+National and Human Values Course Code -FA - ENG -CF-200